JvJev/transferGoTask/recruitment-web-ai-task-master/AI_USAGE.md

 `7`

 ## Favorites page added as extra mile implementation.
 I implemented favorites page because I had some experience with similar functionalities before.
 Also, it alows to show how state can be stored in local storage and being saved after page refresh.
 Since, I had experience with such functionality it did not took me long to create page with AI.
 I gave clear instructions and had working code without many issues.
+Press star to add/remove from favorites.